CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ```

 For recipes, deleting the recipe is enough.

+Similarly, monsters do not require obsoletion as monsters in saves with invalid IDs will silently transform into a breather.

 For mods, you need to add an `"obsolete": true,` boolean into MOD_INFO, which prevent the mod from showing into the mod list.